Online Originals: OBX’s Bonner Bridge to Become Coral Reef

-The original Bonner Bridge was once used as a gateway for beaches and vacations, but now it’s going to used for something a little different.
+The original Bonner Bridge was once used as a gateway for beaches and vacations, but now it’s going to use for something a little different.

 The bridge will be sectioned off and placed in four artificial reef sites, which are managed by the Division of Marine Fisheries.
 Once they’ve gotten to the sites there is a dump box/deployment area.
 This is a system that the workers will use with large hydraulic cylinders.